Galway Most Beautiful Places & A Few Local Legends

 It is said that at some distance out from the Cliffs of Moher, in the bay, there is a site where waves break into white foam even on the calmest days.
 Legend says that there, under the sea, is a great city that was swallowed up by the sea because of some serious crime.
-However the city becomes visible each seven years.
+However, the city becomes visible every seven years.
 It is said that when this happens that if a person sees it and keeps his vision fixed on it until he reaches it, then the city would be restored and the person would receive abundant wealth.

 4. Galway, Co.
 Galway

 Just like Dublin, Galway is a city and a county.
-Although strictly speaking this feature is about county Galway's most beautiful places, I don't feel we can exclude Galway city itself.
+Although strictly speaking this feature is about county Galway’s most beautiful places, I don’t feel we can exclude Galway city itself.
 I remember it from my childhood and even back then it was a great city.
-However over those decades, Galway City has really come into its own.
+However, over those decades, Galway City has really come into its own.

 It is a gorgeous, pretty city that is welcoming and friendly to explore.
-Ancient architecture and cobblestone streets are awash with buzz, plenty of great bars, shops and eateries.
+Ancient architecture and cobblestone streets are awash with a buzz, plenty of great bars, shops and eateries.